astriaorg/docs/docs/overview-of-astria/1-introduction.md

 # Introduction

-Astria replaces centralized sequencers, allowing many rollups to share a single decentralized network of sequencers that’s simple and permissionless to join.
+Astria is a shared sequencing network that allows many rollups to share a single decentralized network of sequencers.
+These sequencers are simple and permissionless to join, completely replacing centralized sequencers.

 This shared sequencer network provides out-of-the-box censorship resistance, fast block confirmations, and atomic cross-rollup composability – all while